higerra/ridi_imu/README.md

 make all
 make install
 ```
-It's better to use make install, as to remove the current version you could use `make uninstall`
+It's better to use `make install`, as to remove the it you could directly use `make uninstall`

 5. **Installing OpenMesh**
 Download the latest stable release of OpenMesh from [here](https://www.openmesh.org/download/).
 After extracting the files use the following commands: